One Day in Cologne Germany: Top Things To Do on Foot

 DIY walking itinerary for a day in Cologne-Germany

-I started my one-day stay in Cologne with breakfast at Kamps Bakery, one of the city’s most popular local chains.
-They open bright and early at 7:00 a.m. and serve sandwiches, pastries, fresh bread, and—most importantly—good coffee!
+I kicked off my one-day stay in Cologne, Germany, with breakfast at Kamps Bakery, one of the city’s most beloved local chains.

-The prices are super affordable, the atmosphere is casual, and the best part is It’s just a short walk from the Cologne Cathedral, your next stop!
+Prices are affordable, the vibe is relaxed, and the best part is It’s just a short walk from the Cologne Cathedral, your next must-see stop!

 📍 Marzellenstr.
 1, Cologne